ONNSFA on Facebook

 • Cobell Scholarship

-The competitive Cobell Scholarship is annual, non-renewable, and available to any post-secondary (after high school) student who is; an enrolled member of a US Federally-Recognized Tribe, enrolled in full-time study and is degree-seeking.
-Applicants must plan to attend or be attending any nationally, regionally and industry accredited non-profit, public and private, institution.
-Applicants must be pursuing a vocational certificate or diploma, associate’s, bachelor’s, master’s, doctoral or professional degree, or certificate.
-For information email: scholarships@cobellscholar.org.
+The competitive Cobell Scholarship is annual, non-renewable, and available to any postsecondary student who is an enrolled member of a US Federally Recognized Tribe, enrolled in full-time study, and degree-seeking.
+Applicants must plan to attend or be attending any nationally, regionally, or industry-accredited non-profit, public, or private institution.
+Applicants must be pursuing a vocational certificate or diploma, associate's, bachelor's, master's, doctoral, or professional degree, or certificate.
+For information, email: scholarships@cobellscholar.org.

 • First Things First Quality First Scholarship Program

-Eligibility: Families, who are permanent residents of the Navajo Nation but are temporarily living in other parts of the state while they attend college.
-Applicant must enroll in a minimum of one course at an accredited college or university each session courses are offered, must be a permanent resident of the Navajo Nation (living off tribal lands to attend school), have a household income at or below 200 percent of the current year's federal poverty level, have a child or children (the maximum number of scholarships available to any family is two) between the ages of birth and age 5 no yet in kindergarten.
-Scholarships are awarded directly to the families and transfer with the child.
-Download the FY22 Navajo Nation Off-Reservation Family Application or call Valley of the Sun United Way at 1-866-973-0012 to have forms emailed.
+Eligibility: Families who are permanent residents of the Navajo Nation but are temporarily living in other parts of the state while they attend college.
+Applicant must enroll in a minimum of one course at an accredited college or university each session courses are offered, must be a permanent resident of the Navajo Nation (living off tribal lands to attend school), have a household income at or below 200 percent of the current year's federal poverty level, have a child or children (the maximum number of scholarships available to any family is two) between the ages of birth and age 5 not yet in kindergarten.
+Scholarships are awarded directly to the families and transferred with the child.
+Call Valley of the Sun United Way at 1-866-973-0012 to have forms emailed.

 • Indian Health Service Scholarship Programs

-The Indian Health Service Scholarship Program offers three scholarships - Preparatory, Pre-Graduate and Health Professions - to qualified American Indian and Alaska Native candidates.
-Scholarships include financial aid covering tuition, required fees, educational and living expenses for all scholarship recipients.
+The Indian Health Service Scholarship Program offers three scholarships: Preparatory, Pre-Graduate, and Health Professions.
+Scholarships are offered to qualified American Indian and Alaska Native candidates.
+Scholarships include financial aid that covers tuition, required fees, educational expenses, and living expenses for all scholarship recipients.
 Detailed information may be found in the Application Handbook [PDF - 4,350KB].

 • IHS Extern Program

-The Indian Health Service Extern Program offers IHS scholarship recipients, as well as other health professions students, the opportunity to gain valuable clinical experience in an Indian health facility.
+The Indian Health Service Extern Program offers IHS scholarship recipients and other health professions students the opportunity to gain valuable clinical experience in an Indian health facility.
 This experience allows students to develop their clinical skills under expert supervision while contributing to an interdisciplinary team of health professionals.
 Visit the IHS Externship Program website or contact the branch office at (301) 443-6197 for more information on the IHS Extern Program.

 • IHS Residencies and Rotations

-The Indian Health Service has established residency and rotation agreements with a number of health professions schools throughout the United States.
+The Indian Health Service has established residency and rotation agreements with several health professions schools throughout the United States.
 These agreements provide excellent clinical and cultural experiences within Indian communities and can lay the foundation for a career in Indian health.
 Contact the IHS recruiter serving your health profession for more information.

 • Navajo Nation Oil & Gas Scholarships